-Forms are one of the biggest source to generate the lead.
+Forms are one of the biggest sources to generate the lead.
 But imagine a form without having a proper email address?
 You will try to send an email from Salesforce marketing cloud to an in-valid email address in form.
 The email will definitely get bounced and it will damage your IP reputation.
 Due to this, your inbox placement will be reduced and mails will go to junk folders.

 You can use the below email validation steps, if the form is hosted in cloud pages.

-There are many tools / App out in online where you can pass the email address with publicly accessible URL along with a key provided by the app vendors and it will return you True or False based on email address validation.
+There are many tools / App out in online where you can pass the email address with a publicly accessible URL along with a key provided by the app vendors and it will return you True or False based on email address validation.

 We are going to use the same process but using Oauth2 to connect SFMC and not by publicly accessible URL.
 We will be leveraging the REST API provided by SFMC to validate the email.

 Before you connect to the marketing cloud you would need to create an installed package for API Integration.
 This post assumes that you have completed this step.

 Step 1 : Get access token via Ampscript